 The brightness of all indicators on the control panel, with the exception of the menu screen, can be dimmed.

-1 In the Engineering Setup >Panel >Maintenance menu (7327), press [Panel Sleep Mode], turning it on.
+- 1 In the Engineering Setup >Panel >Maintenance menu (7327), press [Panel Sleep Mode], turning it on. - 2 Set the following parameter.